What animals eat ticks?

 Curious about what eats ticks?
-Common tick predators include birds, amphibians, reptiles, and small mammals.
+Several animals help control tick populations, including birds, amphibians, reptiles, and small mammals.
 Some insects, like ants and certain beetles, also feed on ticks.
-Learning what animal eats ticks can help you understand natural methods for reducing tick populations in your yard.
+Learning what animals eat ticks can help you understand natural ways to reduce tick numbers in your yard.

 Birds that may eat ticks